 day of play

-The Global Cardboard Challenge culminates on Oct 11th, 2014, a day of play (commemorating the flash mob that came out to make Caine’s day in the short film).
+The Global Cardboard Challenge culminates on Oct 1st, 2016, a day of play (commemorating the flash mob that came out to make Caine’s day in the short film).
 Invite family, friends and the community to come out and celebrate child creativity.
-Block parties, show-and-tells, open houses - It's up to you.
+Block parties, show-and-tells, open houses - you choose.

 Share pictures, video and stories from your Cardboard Challenge using #cardboardchallenge on Twitter and other social media platforms.
 Help us build the movement to foster creativity and entrepreneurship in kids around the world!